College of the North Atlantic

 in various aspects (theory and principles) of the civil discipline including strength of materials, structures, fluid mechanics, soils & foundations, building codes & services and planning & estimating.

-in various aspects of the civil discipline including CADD drawings, material testing, highway technology, and construction surveying.
+in various aspects of the civil discipline including CADD drawings, material testing, highway technology, construction surveying, BIM and GIS.

 consisting of field experience, gained from a compensated work term, in the field of civil engineering technology.

 Graduates may find employment with contractors, consultants, house builders, manufacturers, suppliers, municipalities, provincial and federal governments and their agencies, and many others involved in such projects as the design of off-shore and on-shore structures and facilities, testing and inspection of structural components, estimation, sales, construction surveying, and project management.

 In addition to the formal courses listed in the program of studies, students in the Civil Engineering Technology (Co-op) program are required to obtain a certificate of completion of Standard First Aid/Heart Start and WHMIS over their three-year period of studies.

 ENTRANCE REQUIREMENTS - ACADEMIC YEAR 2020-2021 ONLY

 Eligibility for admission to an Engineering Technology program requires the applicant to meet one of the following four academic criteria:

 i.
 English (2 credits) (minimum 60%) from: 3201 or 3202